luyufan498/Adaptive-Computing-Challenge-2021/README.md

 ## To run the demo

-Demo Includes parts: 1) video pipelines, 2) host program for management and 3) hardware firmwares.
-The details of the design is in the following sections.
-This section inlcudes the guide to start the demo.
+There are a number of parts in our demo: 1) gstreamer video processing pipes, 2) host program for management and 3) hardware firmwares.
+Please follow the instructions blow to to run the demo.

+### Set up the environment

 0. Follow the [official instructions](https://xilinx.github.io/kria-apps-docs/main/build/html/index.html) to set up KV260 (smart camera and AIBox-ReID are needed).

+### Gstreamer video processing pipes

-1. Download VVAS libs to kv260 (/opt/xilinx/lib/):
+1. Download our customized VVAS libs to kv260 (/opt/xilinx/lib/):
     - dpuinfer for AI inference to support new model and switch: [libivas_xdpuinfer.so](./vvas_so_lib/libivas_xdpuinfer.so)
     - Crop for Openopse: [libivas_crop_openopse.so](./vvas_so_lib/libivas_crop_openopse.so)
     - To support Openopse: [libivas_openpose.so](./vvas_so_lib/libivas_openpose2.so)